dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 10. Recurring Elements & Images

 We have different content types for _Collections_ (Blog, How-to, Recipes, etc.) and _Singles_ (Blog Details, How-to Details, Recipe Details, etc.).
 But it's possible that a piece of data or an image will be used across multiple pages of the same type or different types.
-Create a new field in the `Recurring_elements` content-type for it, or `Recurring Images` for images, and add them via the _Content Manager_.
+Create a new field in the `Recurring_elements` content type for it, or `Recurring Images` for images, and add them via the _Content Manager_.

-If there are too many recurring elements that have been used only in one type of content, then it's better to create a new single content-type for them.
-For example, we have the `Aria label recurring element` content-type for the aria labels and related texts and we have the `Checkout Recurring Elements` content-type for the checkout pages.
+If there are too many recurring elements that have been used only in one type of content, then it's better to create a new single content type for them.
+For example, we have the `Aria label recurring element` content type for the aria labels and related texts and we have the `Checkout Recurring Elements` content type for the checkout pages.

 ## 11. Order attributes by importance and specificity